 With so many dog and cat foods on store shelves, it’s easy for a lot of dog food labels and cat food labels to start sounding the same.
 When it comes to deciding on the food you will be feeding your pets, there are several things to keep in mind.
 Luckily, all this information can be found together in a super convenient place: the packaging label!

 Learn how to decipher the common parts of a pet food label, understand AAFCO dog and cat food terminology and what to look out for and soon you’ll be on your way to feeding your pet a healthy meal!

 Looking at the ingredients is an important first step, especially if your pet has allergies or other food sensitivities.
 But how are ingredients listed on a pet food label?
 Like human food packaging, all the ingredients are ordered from largest to smallest on the packaging label.
 The Association of American Feed Control Officials (AAFCO) requires that ingredients must be listed by the AAFCO-established names and definitions which are established so that consumers can easily compare products.
-This means that “chicken” in one product is the same form of “chicken” in another.
+This means that “chicken” on the dog food nutrition label of one product is the same form of “chicken” in another.

 The next thing to look at is the Guaranteed Analysis.
 The Guaranteed Analysis specifies the minimum or maximum levels of nutrients like protein, fat, fiber and moisture.
 These are the AAFCO’s four basic nutritional guarantees.
 In cat foods, the maximum percentage of ash (the mineral component), as well as the percentages of taurine and magnesium are included in the Guaranteed Analysis as these nutritional values are vital to a cat’s health.
 For dog foods, minimum percentage levels of calcium, phosphorus, sodium and linoleic acid are found in some products.